 - Cheese – This isn’t required, but feel free to throw some feta into the salad if you like

 Can you make Israeli cucumber salad ahead?

-This Israeli salad recipe is best fresh, but you can prep the ingredients ahead of time so that all you have to do is toss the ingredients together.
+Yes, you can, but it’s even better fresh.
+Or you can prep the components ahead of time, so that all you have to do is toss the ingredients together: